top of page

 Why are People Leaving the Mormon Church?

 Some might assume the answer is straightforward and rooted in 'laziness', but the reality is much more complex.
-Why people leave the LDS faith is as tangled as a bowl of spaghetti and there is no way I could untangle every reason.
-What I will do, is address the most common themes based on years of listening to the stories of my clients and friends.
+Because there is no way I can address every reason why someone leaves the LDS church, I will instead address the most common themes based on years of listening to the stories of my clients and friends.
 These are individuals who, for decades (even up to 70+ years), held an unwavering belief in the Church of Jesus Christ of Latter-day Saints, investing their hearts and souls into its teachings and community.

 It's crucial to recognize that most who leave the Mormon church as adults loved being Mormon.
 They loved the church's value of family life, service to others, and so much more.
 Even when they had doubts, they hung on, trusting that things would eventually make sense.
 When confronted with questions, they sought reassurance from trusted, church-sanctioned sources, hoping to reaffirm their beliefs in the church.
 But no matter how hard they tried, it just didn't add up.